 Measure A killed by Sacramento County voters; Victory statement from Measure A Not OK

-With yesterday's vote tallies from Sacramento County, it became apparent Measure A would not be approved by county voters.
-The current vote tally has No on A with 181,992 votes for 55.32 percent, and Yes has 146,990 votes.
+With yesterday's vote tallies from Sacramento County, it became apparent that Measure A would not be approved by county voters.
+The current vote tally shows No on A with 181,992 votes for 55.32 percent, and Yes with 146,990 votes.

 Even though the Yes side was well-funded and conducted a highly visible campaign, a disparate group of Measure A's opponents effectively communicated their concerns about the 40-year sales tax increase.

-Last night, one of the organizers of the opposition released a statement on the results.
+Last night, one of the opposition organizers released a statement on the results.
 Below is the victory statement from Measure A Not OK.

 Measure A Really Was Not Ok